ballerina-platform/module-ballerina-persist/docs/spec/spec.md

 #### 2.2.1.
 Identifier Field(s)

-It is mandatory for the entity to contain at least one identifier field.
-The value in this field is used to identify each record uniquely.
+The entity must contain at least one identifier field.
+The field's value is used to identify each record uniquely.
+The identifier field(s) is indicated `readonly` flag.

-The identifier field(s) can be defined by marking a field as `readonly`:

-Say type T is a subtype of SimpleType and T does not contain (),
+Say type T is a subtype of SimpleType, and T does not contain (),

 ```ballerina
 type EntityType record {|